j5hO1s-sys/pong/README.md

 # pong
-Basic pong game for one player in python
+Basic pong game for one player

 This code is written in python as my school project

-CONTROLS:
+# controls

-up:   w
+- up:   w
-down: s
+- down: s

+##
 that's all

 See ya!

--Martin